KoenHHH/Home-Assistant-SVG/shutter.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - Feel free to use and modify as needed.

 ## Acknowledgments

-- Inspired by common window shutter/blind designs
 - Built using the flexible [button-card](https://github.com/custom-cards/button-card) component
 - Thanks to the Home Assistant community for inspiration and support